-Evolutionists are having a difficult time deciding which animal came first: the sea sponge, comb jellies, or placozoans.
+Evolutionists are having a difficult time deciding which animal supposedly came first: the sea sponge, comb jellies, or placozoans (the simplest multicellular animals).

 Last year many evolutionists essentially declared: “Move aside, sponges.
 Comb jellies are now the world’s oldest animal.”
 This year, other researchers placed placozoans at the base of the tree of animals.
 After a “total evidence analysis” of genes and body forms, the researchers assumed that the “simpler organisms,” placozoans, evolved first.